 Moreover, these moments of discrete journeys in time are mirrored by the still images Marker uses to tell his story.
 The audience is allowed only static glimpses of The Man’s journey, both in the future-present and in the past.
 This makes his story elusive, offering a disconnected view of his life.
 This intangibility for the audience echoes the ephemeral meetings between The Man and The Woman of whom he dreams, wherein The Man can spend no meaningful amount of time with The Woman before being brought back into the future-present.
 In parallel, the audience cannot spend a quantifiable or extended period of time with The Man because of Marker’s cinematographic technique.

 Marker makes clear his narrative intentions with this formal choice when The Man and The Woman meet in a museum.
 The narrator says, “Around the fiftieth day, they meet in a museum filled with timeless animals.”
-Here, the animals are not stationary because the film is shown through still images, but because they have been taxidermied.
+In this dead zoo, the animals are not stationary because the film is shown through still images, but because they have been taxidermied—perhaps a reflection of Marker’s taxidermied film reel.
 They will not live or die because they are already dead, nor will they ever move again.

 This moment directly reflects Marker’s use of still photography in narrative storytelling.
 Like these animals, the human characters in La Jetée remain completely stationary in each still photograph; Marker only implies their motion by showing subsequent frames juxtaposed in montage.
 Through image association (and, to some extent, through narration), the audience is expected to understand that each image follows the other in chronological order.